jyg007/shardkeystore/README.md

-# Shared Key store for OSO integration
+# Shard Key store for OSO integration

 This code sample is an example how to create a shard key store within OSO if you are considering using an MPC shardkeystore.